MicrosoftDocs/bot-docs/articles/channel-connect-slack.md

 ![Create app](~/media/channels/slack-CreateApp.png)

-Click Create App.
+Click **Create App**.
 Slack will create your app and generate a Client ID and Client Secret.

 ## Add a new Redirect URL

 Next you will add a new Redirect URL.

 1. Select the **OAuth & Permissions** tab.